 IN OTHER WORDS - WATCH OUT FOR DIPS AND BUMPS WHEN DRIVING THE ALASKA HIGHWAY.
 The two RV Gypsies really had a travel day from H--- due to frost heaves and gravel roads.
 The two RV Gypsies' car needs a new windshield and a complete paint job.
 Cover your toad if you drive the Alaska Highway.
 Actually one of the worst areas the two RV Gypsies hit was in The Yukon Territory of Canada just before entering Alaska.

-as the "Alcan") is more than 1,400 miles of road, filled with mountain
+known as the "Alcan") is more than 1,400 miles of road, filled

-ranges, beautiful lakes and rivers, forests, scenic detours, frost heaves,
+with mountain ranges, beautiful lakes and rivers, forests, scenic detours,

-and flying gravel.
-Constructed as a link between Alaska and the contiguous
+frost heaves, and flying gravel.
+Constructed as a link between Alaska and

-USA, the highway was completed in 1943, though the regions harsh environment
+the contiguous USA, the highway was completed in 1943, though the regions

-forces nearly-constant upkeep.
-Thus - nasty frost heaves and gravel roads.
+harsh environment forces nearly-constant upkeep.
+Thus - nasty frost heaves

 Driving the Alaska Highway gave the two RV Gypsies a sense of just how remote and beautiful